microteq/whatsigram_messenger/README.md

 The bot will answer with your personal api key and an URL, you can use to send messages to yoursaelf through CallMeBot.

-**Please note that using the CallMeBot service sending to Whatsapp, is only free for personal use.**
+**Please note that using the CallMeBot service sending to Whatsapp is only free for personal use.**

 For more details, please refer to the [CallMeBot](https://www.callmebot.com/blog/free-api-whatsapp-messages/) website.